 The Insight

-The answer wasn’t to invent something new.
 It was to uncover what was already there.

-People don’t connect with spaces.
+Because people don’t connect with spaces.

-They connect with places that mean something.
+They connect with meaning.

-Giving Tallaght its story back.
+Giving Tallaght its story back

 Together.svg